A Guide on How to Heal from Emotional Abuse as a Child | Children's Bureau

 How to Heal from Emotional Abuse as a Child

-With April being Child Abuse Prevention Month, the adversities children face and how to heal from them is an extremely relevant and significant topic to shed light on.
-When it comes to emotional abuse specifically, the impact it can have on child development is substantial, both short-term and in the long run.
-That said, it is important to notice and work through emotional abuse among children as soon as possible.
+April is Child Abuse Prevention Month, making the adversities children face and how to heal from them an extremely relevant and significant topic to shed light on.
+The impact of emotional abuse on child development is substantial, both short and long-term.
+It is essential to pay attention to and work through emotional abuse among children as soon as possible.
 Not sure where to begin?
-We’ve put together a guide on how to heal from emotional abuse to help those working through trauma get started.
-Read on to learn more about how to help children heal from emotional abuse in any area of their life.
+We’ve put together a guide on how to heal from trauma to help those working through it get started.
+Read on to learn more about how to help children recover from emotional abuse in any area of their lives.

 What Is Emotional Abuse?

-Understanding what exactly emotional abuse is and how it occurs is the first step to healing this type of trauma.
-When we are aware of all of the ways emotional abuse can exist, we can better understand it, pinpoint it, and help our children work through the distress.
-It is important you have the knowledge of what to look for in a dangerous situation so that you can then know when and how to report abuse.
+The first step to healing this type of trauma is understanding what exactly emotional abuse is and how it occurs.
+When we are aware of all of the ways it can exist, we can better understand it, pinpoint it, and help our children work through the distress.
+You must know what to look for in a dangerous situation to know when and how to report abuse.

 In simple terms, emotional abuse refers to any words or actions that seek to damage one’s self-worth, self-image, self-confidence, or mental wellness.